cloudfoundry/cc-api-v3-style-guide/README.md

 ### Proposal C

-Included resources are in-lined under their pluralized resource name in an `included:` object on the primary resource.
-If a resource within a resource — `resource.otherresource` — is requested, it is added in the top level `included:` object and not repeated.
+Included resources are in-lined under their pluralized resource name in an `included` object on the primary resource.
+If a resource within a resource — `resource.otherresource` — is requested, it is added in the top level `included` object and not repeated.

 Question: how do you tell which type of included resource goes with another resource (through a relationships object?)